erhurunp/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### Task Eleven - Script that converts binary numbers to deanery numbers
 #### Task Twelve - Script that prints all possible combinations of two leters, except 'oo'
 #### Task Thirteen - Script that prints a number with two decimal places, followed by a new line
+#### Task Fourteen - Script that conerts a deanery number to a hexadecimal